izdwuut/izdwuut.github.io/content/tutorials/youtube-thumbnail-downloader.md

 ---
-title: "This what you waited for.
+title: "This is what you waited for.
 Create your own Youtube thumbnail Downloader in Python!"
 draft: true
 topics:
     - "HTTP requests"